 First and foremost, get across the message that money is a limited resource, one earned by working.
-Give reasons for why purchases your child suggest are unnecessary or not feasible, rather than just telling them no.
+Give reasons for why purchases your child's suggestions are unnecessary or not feasible, rather than just telling them no.

 Kids will inevitably emulate their parent’s behaviour from a young age, so set a good precedent when it comes to finances.
 Shop for bargains at the supermarket, wait until clothes are on sale and set aside money to save for particular items.